akito45/spring-petclinic/readme.md

-# Spring PetClinic Sample Application
+# This was Spring PetClinic Sample Application
+-now it is here to demostrate some things

 ## What does it look like?
 -spring-petclinic has been deployed here on cloudfoundry: http://gopetclinic.cfapps.io/